fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6b.md

 Let's continue our work with the simplified [redux version](/en/part6/flux_architecture_and_redux#redux-notes) of our notes application.

-In order to ease our development, let's change our reducer so that the store gets initialized with a state that contains a couple of notes:
+To ease our development, let's change our reducer so that the store gets initialized with a state that contains a couple of notes:

 ```js
 const initialState = [